Why writing guidelines are essential

 No matter whether you’re a beginner or a seasoned professional, below are eight lessons that every business writer needs to remember to create exceptional copy.

 The majority of companies have a content style guide with guidance to help their writers standardize brand voice, grammar guidelines, accessibility standards, inclusive language, and much more.
-But more on that later!
-For now let’s dive into our eight business writing guidelines to remember:
+Following these guidelines is crucial for producing effective business writing.
+By adhering to the top eight lessons every business writer should remember, you can create exceptional, impactful copy that aligns with your brand’s writing standards.
+Let’s dive into the eight essential guidelines for effective business writing:

 1. Strike the right tone